Open Masters Games Abu Dhabi 2026

 Lima 2019 Pan and Parapan American Games | Look of the Games

-Design Team Lead, responsible for the strategic development of the Look of the Games for 7 months in Lima, Peru.
-Based on the premises and brand assets done by the Local Organizing Committee, our role was to unfold the project in order to create the perfect atmosphere to welcome all spectators and stakeholders of the event.
-From the city entry points to all competition and non-competition venues, we also were responsible to translate the "Look and Feel" in every field of play and sports equipment
+Based on the premises and brand assets done by the Local Organising Committee, our role was to unfold the project in order to create the perfect atmosphere to welcome all spectators and stakeholders of the event.
+From the city entry points to all competition and non-competition venues, we were also responsible for translating the "Look and Feel" in every field of play and sports equipment

 Lima 2019 Pan and Parapan American Games | Test Event

-Rio 2016 Olympics and Paralympics Games | Spectator Experience Book
+Rio 2016 Olympic and Paralympic Games | Spectator Experience Book

-Rio 2016 Olympics and Paralympics Games | Spectator Experience
+Rio 2016 Olympic and Paralympic Games | Spectator Experience

-Rio 2016 Olympics and Paralympics Games | Look of the Games
+Rio 2016 Olympic and Paralympic Games | Look of the Games

 Rio 2016 Candidate City | Look and Signage